 What if I am an eligible veteran with a qualifying specialized plate pulling a trailer?

-If you are enrolled in Cameron County Regional Mobility Authority’s Qualified Veteran Discount Program and received a statement because you were pulling a trailer, you can initiate a dispute by calling our Customer Service Center (956.621.5571) or emailing your license plate and invoice number to support@tpsccrma.org
+If you are enrolled in Cameron County Regional Mobility Authority’s Qualified Veteran Discount Program and received a statement because you were a trailer, you can initiate a dispute by calling our Customer Service Center (956.621.5571) or emailing your license plate and invoice number to support@ccrma.org

 Why is Cameron County Regional Mobility Authority waiving toll charges for select veterans?